moawhi/ESG_Investing/frontend/README.md

           - `helper.js`: fetch function using in multiple components.
         - `PageList.jsx`: Routing all the components with their associate path.
         - `App.jsx`: Index components wraping PageList.jsx.
-# Running the Web App
+## Running the Web App
 To run the web app, ensure you are in the `frontend/my-app/` directory and execute:
 ```
 npm start
 ```
 The web app will open in your browser at `http://localhost:3000/`.
+If the app does not automatically open in your browser, you can enter the url `http://localhost:3000/` directly in your browser.
 If the user has yet to log in, you will be directed to `http://localhost:3000/login`.
 Please ensure you use Chrome, Firefox, or Safari as your browser.
 If you wish to use other browsers, please see [Supported Browsers Configuration](#Supported-Browsers-Configuration).

-### Supported Browsers Configuration
+## Supported Browsers Configuration
 By default, the supported browsers for this web application are:
 - Chrome
 - Firefox